Optimal control of quasilinear parabolic PDEs with gradient terms and pointwise constraints on the gradient of the state: First-order optimality conditions

 \begin{definition}We call $\bar u$ a locally optimal solution of~\eqref{ocp} if it is feasible, that is, $\bar u \in U_g \cap U_{\ad}$ and $S(\bar u) \in Y_{\ad}$, and there is some $\varepsilon > 0$ such that $j(u) \geq j(\bar u)$ holds for all feasible $u \in \B_\varepsilon(\bar u)$.\end{definition} We still rely on the rather general regularity assumptions from Section~\ref{sec:notass} for the problem data and the choice of $p$ and $q$, as well as possible associated restrictions on $\zeta$ from the beginning of Section~\ref{sec::existence}, respectively, Assumption~\ref{gassemilin}~\ref{gassemilin:boundedness}.
 Again, these assumptions facilitate that

 precisely for the integrability index $q$ set forth by Assumption~\ref{gassemilin}~\ref{gassemilin:boundedness} which is thus also present in the gradient constraints as in Assumption~\ref{gasconstr}.
 Let us also recall that in the irregular case \irreg{} of Assumption~\ref{assu:regularity-settings}, we require $q=p$.
 Further, as one may expect in the context of deriving first order optimality conditions, we will now additionally rely on Assumption~\ref{gassemilin}~\ref{gassemilin:diffbar} that ensures differentiability of $\Fkal$.
+That is, we suppose that \emph{all} assumptions in Section~\ref{sec:notass} hold true for this section.

 In the following, we discuss FONs for both possible choices to realize gradient constraints as provided by $Y_{\ad}$ in Assumption~\ref{gasconstr}, that is, pointwise in space and time,~\eqref{Yadptw}, as well as integral in space and pointwise in time,~\eqref{Yadav}.
 A particular aspect to consider is the nonstandard constraint set $U_g$ used to make~\eqref{ocp} well defined.
 However, from Proposition~\ref{prop::openset}, we do already know that under Assumption~\ref{gassemilin}~\ref{gassemilin:diffbar} $U_g$ is \emph{open}, so it is \emph{locally never active} in a local optimal solution to~\eqref{ocp} and will thus be irrelevant for optimality conditions.
 Mathematically, we can get rid of it utilizing a localization technique which was employed similarly before in~\cite{Meinlschmidt2017_2}; see Remark~\ref{rem:slater-for-global-control} below.